On the Risk of Misinformation Pollution with Large Language Models: Human Detection of Generated Misinformation

-1. \ul{Our findings indicate that misinformation poses a significant threat to ODQA systems.} When subjected to three types of deliberate misinformation pollution --- namely, \Gen, \Imi, and \Hack --- both systems demonstrated a 14\% to 54\% decline in performance as fake passages infiltrated the corpus.
-Even under the \Benign scenario, where misinformation is inadvertently introduced through hallucinations, we noted a perceptible decrease in ODQA performance, ranging between 5\% and 18\%.
+1. \ul{Our findings indicate that misinformation poses a significant threat to ODQA systems.} When subjected to three types of deliberate misinformation pollution --- namely, \Gen, \Imi, and \Hack --- all ODQA systems demonstrated a huge decline in performance as fake passages infiltrated the corpus.
+The performance drop ranges from 14\% to 54\% for DPR-based models and ranges from 20\% to 87\% for BM25-based models.
+Even under the \Benign scenario, where misinformation is inadvertently introduced through hallucinations, we noted a 5\% and 15\% decrease in ODQA performance for the best-performing model (\texttt{DPR+FiD}) on NQ-1500 and CovidNews, respectively.
 These reductions align with our expectations, given that ODQA systems, trained on pristine data, are predisposed towards retrieving seemingly relevant information, without the capacity to discern the veracity of that information.
 This reveals the vulnerability of current ODQA systems to misinformation pollution, a risk that emanates both from intentional attacks by malicious entities and unintentional hallucinations introduced by LLMs.

 2. \ul{The strategy of reiterating misinformation (\Hack) influences machine perception more effectively}, even though such misinformation tends to be more easily discernible to human observers.
 We observed that the \Hack pollution setting outstripped all others by significant margins.
 This striking impact corroborates our expectations as we essentially flood machine readers with copious amounts of seemingly vital evidence, thereby distracting them from authentic information.
 Considering that machine readers are primarily conditioned to extract answer segments from plausible sources --- including generative readers --- it is logical for such attack mechanisms to attain superior performance.
 The simplicity and easy implementation of this attack method underlines the security vulnerabilities inherent in contemporary ODQA systems.